BurnySc2/sc2-planner/README.md

 This is a (hopefully better) remake of the [original (but deprecated) sc2planner](http://web.archive.org/web/20130815065430/http://www.sc2planner.com/?v=hots#P) from scratch, written in [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).

-You can create build orders for [StarCraft 2 Legacy of the Void](https://starcraft2.com/en-us/), and this application will calculate at the time those actions can be executed.
+You can create build orders for [StarCraft 2 Legacy of the Void](https://starcraft2.com/en-us/), and this web-application will simulate/calculate the time at which those actions can be executed.

 # Demo